 So, what do we want from a good travel book?
 Well, like any book that depends on you!

-Some travel books read like fiction, a snapshot of certain experiences (food, romance, finding peace), whereas others a more a mix of fiction and fact (the realities of moving to a new city and all that it entails).
+Some travel books read like fiction, a snapshot of certain experiences (food, romance, finding peace), whereas others a more a mix of fiction and fact (such as a historical novel using real events and people as a basis).

 Each story also resonates differently with each person.
 I’ve read books that I personally thought were amazing but had terrible reviews, and others with rave reviews but I personally struggled to read.
 It depends on what you are expecting from the story and whether it resonates with you.